vercel/swr/README.md

 ### Global Configuration

-You can use `SWRConfig` to provide global configurations (`options`) for all SWR hooks.
+The context `SWRConfig` can provide global configurations (`options`) for all SWR hooks.

-In this example, all `useSWR` hooks will use the same fetcher provided to load JSON data, and refresh every 3 seconds (except the user API):
+In this example, all SWRs will use the same fetcher provided to load JSON data, and refresh every 3 seconds by default:

 ```js
 import useSWR, { SWRConfig } from 'swr'